keremk/ratings-stream/README.md

 # Movie Ratings Stream
-This is meant to be a simple golang based service to generate a constant stream of random ratings for random list of movies.
+A sample service intended to demonstrate a microservices environment.
+This service generates a constant stream of random ratings for random list of movies.

 In order to build this, please use the following command: